jina-ai/executors/jinahub/indexers/searcher/compound/FaissPostgresSearcher/README.md

-# ✨ NumpyPostgresSearcher
+# ✨ FaissPostgresSearcher

-**NumpyPostgresSearcher** is a compound Searcher Executor for Jina, made up of [NumpySearcher](../../NumpySearcher) for performing similarity search on the embeddings, and of [PostgresSearcher](../../keyvalue/PostgresSearcher) for retrieving the metadata of the Documents.
+**FaissPostgresSearcher** is a compound Searcher Executor for Jina, made up of [FaissSearcher](../../FaissSearcher) for performing similarity search on the embeddings, and of [PostgresSearcher](../../keyvalue/PostgresSearcher) for retrieving the metadata of the Documents.

 **Table of Contents**